eth-educators/ethstaker-guides/monitoring.md

-# Guide on how to do monitoring for a validator using Prometheus, Node Exporter and Grafana
+# Guide on how to do monitoring for an Ethereum validator

 Monitoring your system resources is an important task for any system administrator using any kind of machine whether you are a professional managing a large data center or simply someone tinkering at home.